ntphiep/de-zoomcamp-hw/w3_data_warehouse/homework.md

 In some cases, queries that involve only metadata operations (such as retrieving the count of distinct values) may have a lower or zero-byte processed cost compared to queries that involve scanning and processing actual data.

-## Submitting the solutions

-* Form for submitting: TBD
-* You can submit your homework multiple times.
-In this case, only the last submission will be used.

-Deadline: TBD